A complex singlet extension of the Standard Model with a singlet fermion dark matter: Numerical study

 \section{Numerical study}

 In this section, we investigate constraints on the parameter space of the CxSM with the fermion DM from the observed DM relic density and the results of direct detection experiments.
-In the beginning, we briefly review the restriction on the parameters in the scalar potential \eqref{potential}, realizing the suppression mechanism of the scalar DM-quark scattering confronts strong first-order EWPT.
-The scalar DM $\chi$ and nucleon scattering cross section in the limit of vanishing momentum transfer has the following proportional relationship
+In the beginning, we briefly review the restriction on the parameters in the scalar potential~\eqref{potential}, realizing the suppression mechanism of the scalar DM-quark scattering confronts strong first-order EWPT.